-Dr. Alex Ajayi recently joined the Augsburg University psychology faculty.
-He received his Ph.D. in Counseling Psychology from the University of Minnesota, Twin Cities and completed his APA-accredited doctoral internship in Clinical Psychology at the Hennepin County Medical Center (now Hennepin Healthcare).
-Alex teaches Counseling Psychology, Abnormal Psychology, Personality and Cultural Context, Research Methods and Statistics, and Principles of Psychology at Augsburg.
+Dr. Alex Ajayi joined the Augsburg University psychology faculty in fall 2018.
+He is a licensed psychologist in the state of Minnesota.
+He received his Ph.D. in Counseling Psychology from the University of Minnesota, Twin Cities and completed his APA-accredited doctoral internship in Health Service Psychology at the Hennepin County Medical Center.
+Alex teaches Counseling Psychology, Abnormal Psychology, Research Methods and Statistics, Personality Psychology, Cultural Psychology, and Contemporary Issues Seminar at Augsburg.

 B.A.
 Lawrence University